 The school does not permit children to have haircuts that could serve as a distraction to other children.
 Long hair on both girls and boys, should be tied back neatly.
 This is not only for reasons of smartness, appearance and health and safety: Pupils’ faces should not be obscured as the teacher may not be able to judge their engagement with learning and to secure their participation in discussions and practical activities.

 The school wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes with platform soles or high heels in school, so we do not allow this.
-We do allow the children to wear smart trainers (ideally in a plain dark colour) as they spend a lot of time being active.
+We do allow the children to wear smart black trainers as they spend a lot of time being active.

 Non-Compliance with the School Uniform Policy